-Blow out of gas in the halo once a crtitical M_B is reached Silk & Rees (1998), Wyithe & Loeb (2003)
+Blow out of gas in the halo once a critical M_B is reached Silk & Rees (1998), Wyithe & Loeb (2003)

-Feedback by AGN may: Solve the cooling flow riddle in clusters of galaxies Explain the cluster-scaling relations, e.g. the tilt of the L_x -T relation • Explain why ellipticals are so gas-poor Drive metals into the IGM by quasar-driven winds Help to reionize the universe and surpress star formation in small g Springel 2004 Galaxy formation models need to include the growth and feedback of black holes !
+Feedback by AGN may: Solve the cooling flow riddle in clusters of galaxies Explain the cluster-scaling relations, e.g. the tilt of the L_x-T relation Explain why ellipticals are so gas-poor Drive metals into the IGM by quasar-driven winds Help to reionize the universe and surpress star formation in small ( Springel 2004 Galaxy forma growth and fe tion models need to include the edback of black holes !